helps people win back their lives

 Michigan Domestic Violence Lawyer

 Domestic violence charges are taken very seriously in Michigan and often carry serious consequences.
 In this era of “me too” courts are becoming increasingly receptive to sometimes questionable allegations of abusive conduct.
 To be considered domestic violence though the allegations must be made by someone with whom you have lived or to whom you’ve been married or otherwise have had an intimate relationship.
-While it’s good that women’s allegations are taken more seriously than in the past, this greater scrutiny can sometimes result in individuals who are not guilty of any real legal infraction can finding themselves ensnared by this legal maze.
+While it’s good that women’s allegations are taken more seriously than in the past, this greater scrutiny can sometimes result in individuals who are not guilty of any real legal infraction finding themselves ensnared by this legal maze.

 Michigan’s criminal laws covering these matters have specific and serious penalties for engaging in what is abusive conduct within the context of an intimate relationship, even if the two individuals were never married.
 Domestic assault charges can sometimes result in harsher penalties than would be applicable for similar conduct in other situations.
-In today’s environment, testimony by alleged victims can be very persuasive to judges, juries, and the police, even when such testimony is not whether entirely truthful.
+In today’s environment, testimony by alleged victims can be very persuasive to judges, juries, and the police, even when such testimony is not entirely truthful.
 Where serious or aggravated injuries requiring medical attention are alleged, you’re looking at the possibility of rapidly escalating penalties.

 Like all Americans, even those accused of domestic assault are presumed innocent until proven guilty.
 The law requires that the government prove their case beyond a reasonable doubt.
 An experienced domestic violence attorney in Michigan will look for this doubt and find the weaknesses in the prosecutor’s case.
-Ordinary fights and marital strife are not the domestic violence and your attorney may need to show how the allegations in your case are not what they seem.
+Ordinary fights and marital strife are not domestic violence and your attorney may need to show how the allegations in your case are not what they seem.

 Examples of some of the things your lawyer will look at will be lack of any physical evidence of violence; lack of supporting or corroborating testimony from neighbors, friends, family, roommates or others who may have witnessed the alleged misconduct.
 Another thing your lawyer will look for is video recordings, which today seem to be everywhere.
 If your case is simply one of "he said, she said" then it will be much tougher for the prosecutor to prove.Consequences of These Charges